curlyLasagna/OTS-Student-Documentation/docs/VTFAQs.md

 ### Be wary when using Access

-- Any changes you make in Access instantly applies to the actual database.
+- Any changes you make in Access instantly apply to the actual database.
   - You can't 'undo' your way out of it.
 - Personally not a fan of using it.
 - If you make a mistake, don't feel bad.
 You're only adding a piece of paper to the landfill.

 ## What type of database does the Virtual Tour use?

-- A windows SQL database
+- A Windows SQL database
 - The Virtual Tour uses this database to grab data from.
 Any changes you make within the **ITEMS** and **COLLECTIONS** tables will be reflected next time the script is run.

 ## I can't seem to find my way around the shared network directory